-Because the transformation from the post WWII (more) regulated structure8 to neoliberalism was a process, different authors, while acknowledging that it was a process, date the start of neoliberalism differently - the Volker shock of 1979, the first oil shock of 1973, and so on.
+Because the transformation from the post-World War II (more) regulated structure9 to neoliberalism was a process, different authors date the start of neoliberalism differently - the Volker shock of 1979, the first oil shock of 1973, and so on.
 But while one can certainly find changes in the 1960s that were important for the rise of neoliberalism, essentially all authors see neoliberalism as beginning sometime in the 1970s.

-One important result concerning the structural transformation of capitalism that led to neoliberalism that we can see from Figure 4 is that the rise in the debt of non financial corporations occurred before the onset of neoliberalism.
+One important result concerning the structural transformation of capitalism that led to neoliberalism that we can see from Figure 4 is that the rise in the debt of non-financial corporations occurred before the onset of neoliberalism.
 A loose argument often put forward is that the large increase in corporate debt in early neoliberalism resulted from the low interest rates in the 1970s.
-Here we see to the contrary, however, that after a slow rise in the 1950s, the net liabilities of non financial corporations began to rise rapidly in the 1960s in response to the booming US economy, even while as we saw in Figure 3 that interest rates then remained near 2%.
+10 Here we see to the contrary, however, that after a slow rise in the 1950s, the net liabilities of non-financial corporations began to rise rapidly in the 1960s in response to the booming U. S. economy, even while (as we saw in Figure 3) interest rates then remained near 2%.
 After a slight fall in the early 1970s, net liabilities then returned in 1975 to slightly above their peak level at the end of the 1960s, and then stayed fairly constant until the early 1980s.
+When the post-1979 sharp increase in interest rates dramatically increased non-financial corporations' debt service, they responded as expected by working to reduce their net liabilities.
+But given the high real interest rates and resulting debt service of the 1980s, their situation actually deteriorated somewhat over the decade.
+Only in the 1990s, when both short- and in particular long-term real rates fell sharply from their early 1980s levels, were non-financial corporations able to begin a rapid reduction of their net liabilities.
+By 2000, non-financial corporations had eliminated their debt and held net financial assets.